 Please join us in a Dickinson community discussion of Just Mercy by Bryan Stevenson.
-This book discussion will take place on Monday, January 22 at 4:30 pm in the Waidner-Spahr Library.

 This event is open to all members of the Dickinson College community.
 Light refreshments will be served.

 Bryan Stevenson was a young lawyer when he founded the Equal Justice Initiative, a legal practice dedicated to defending those most desperate and in need: the poor, the wrongly condemned, and women and children trapped in the farthest reaches of our criminal justice system.
 One of his first cases was that of Walter McMillian, a young man who was sentenced to die for a notorious murder he insisted he didn’t commit.
 The case drew Bryan into a tangle of conspiracy, political machinations, and legal brinksmanship—and transformed his understanding of mercy and justice forever.